ryan-griego/chat-rrg/README.md

 ![ChatRRG screenshot](https://res.cloudinary.com/dm7y3yvjp/image/upload/v1712272557/chatRRG-screenshot_dbpb2a.png)

-Chat RRG is an application that allows users to interact with OpenAI's ChatGPT directly using their own OpenAI API key.
+ChatRRG is an application that allows users to interact with OpenAI's ChatGPT directly using their own OpenAI API key.
 This application is built using Next.js, a popular React framework, and connects to the OpenAI API to provide a seamless chat experience.

 ## Key Features